smarter-sh/community/contributors/guide/expectations.md

-Because reviewers are often the first points of contact between new members of the community and can significantly impact the first impression of the Kubernetes community, reviewers are especially important in shaping the Kubernetes community.
+Because reviewers are often the first points of contact between new members of the community and can significantly impact the first impression of the Smarter community, reviewers are especially important in shaping the Smarter community.
-Reviewers are highly encouraged to not only abide by the [code of conduct](/governance.md#code-of-conduct) but are strongly encouraged to go above and beyond the code of conduct to promote a collaborative, respectful Kubernetes community.
+Reviewers are highly encouraged to not only abide by the [code of conduct](/governance.md#code-of-conduct) but are strongly encouraged to go above and beyond the code of conduct to promote a collaborative, respectful Smarter community.

 ## Expectations of reviewers: Review latency